 Mobile World Congress was set to occur in Spain, but one company after another began withdrawing until it was ultimately canceled.

-The Unicode Consortium announced that while the emoji for iOS 14 will release as expected, the update that would be included in 2021 will be pushed back six months.
+The Unicode Consortium announced that while the emoji for iOS 14 would release as expected, the update that would be included in 2021 will be pushed back six months.
 This would push the new emoji characters from a fall release to a spring 2022 release on the next iOS.

-In an interesting turn that could have impacts well beyond the coronavirus outbreak, a New York executive order has made marriages over FaceTime and other video chat services legal.
+In an interesting turn that could have impacts well beyond the coronavirus outbreak, a New York executive order made marriages over FaceTime and other video chat services legal.

 While Apple was expected to see a huge drop in sales and see a terrible quarter, that simply never came to be.
 While some hardware sales were down, services were up, and Apple managed to pull off a 1% growth in revenue year over year.
 Mac and iPad sales did especially well as more people worked from home and needed video-chat-friendly devices.

 Apple's operations chief, Sabih Kahn, outlined some of Apple's response to coronavirus in the supply chain in May's Supplier Responsibility Progress report.
-Some of these actions include health screenings, new PPE guidelines, and reconfigured floor plans for social distancing.
+Some of these actions included health screenings, new PPE guidelines, and reconfigured floor plans for social distancing.

 As of May 27, Apple's stock had regained all of its losses since its initial loss at the start of the coronavirus pandemic.
 Their strong product release schedule and swift actions have helped keep the company financially stable throughout.